 - Loss of leakage of corporate data due to unmanaged applications

 - Unauthorized access to corporate data.

-This is especially important knowing that the number of data breaches is on the rise.
-For example, in the US a hacker attack takes place every 39 seconds.
-In order to improve data security, enterprise web applications should have the following features in place: user authentication, data encryption, backup control, and compliance tracking.
+This is especially important, knowing that the number of data breaches is on the rise.
+For example, in the US, a hacker attack takes place every 39 seconds.
+To improve data security, enterprise web applications should have the following features in place: user authentication, data encryption, backup control, and compliance tracking.

 More and more companies opt for chatbots to handle customer queries and drive more customer engagement.
 According to Finances Online, 24% of enterprises, 15% of mid-sized companies, and 16% of small businesses now use chatbots.
 They also mention that by the end of 2020, roughly 80% of companies will have chatbot automation of some sort.